seancfoley/IPAddress/ipaddress.md

 ## MAC Address Operations

 Many of the same address operations available for IP addresses are available for MAC addresses, including the prefix operations, the section and segment access methods, iterators, containment, and reversal of bits, bytes and segments.
+Because of their similarity, we will not relist the MAC equivalents.

-The reverse operations may be useful for for "MSB format", "IBM format", "Token-Ring format", and "non-canonical form", where the bits are reversed in each byte of a MAC address.
+The bit-reversal operations may be useful for for "MSB format", "IBM format", "Token-Ring format", and "non-canonical form", where the bits are reversed in each byte of a MAC address.

 &#8203;